-This four-week clerkship will challenge medical students to take care of patients undergoing surgical procedures, along with patients being cared for in the Intensive Care Units.
+This four-week clerkship challenges medical students to take care of patients undergoing surgical procedures along with patients being cared for in the Intensive Care Units.

-The Critical Care two-week block will ask students to manage the critically ill patient, as well as implement the necessary interventions for stabilization and management.
+During the critical care two-week block, students manage critically-ill patients and implement the necessary interventions for stabilization and management.

-The education will start with modules that each student must complete prior to the corresponding lecture.
-These will involve active participation by means of simulation and problem-based learning discussions.
+Students complete modules prior to each corresponding lecture.
+These involve active participation by means of simulation and problem-based learning discussions.